-Jeep, FCA Score Interim Court Victory in Mahindra Roxor Infringement Case
+Jeep, FCA Score USITC Victory in Mahindra Roxor Infringement Case

 As it turns out, the very Jeep-like Roxor is a bit too Jeep-like.

-The automotive world was treated to a rare look inside the politics of the American auto industry last week when General Motors filed a racketeering lawsuit against Fiat-Chrysler Automobiles (FCA) for allegedly bribing UAW officials in a bid to undercut it.
-But, with the automotive world being a complex place, that is not the only legal action FCA is seeing this holiday season: On behalf of the Jeep brand, it just won an interim victory in its International Trade Commission infringement case against Mahindra's Roxor, which we can all agree looks a lot like an old Jeep.
+The automotive world was treated to a rare look inside the politics of the American auto industry last fall when General Motors filed a racketeering lawsuit against Fiat-Chrysler Automobiles (FCA) for allegedly bribing UAW officials in a bid to undercut it.
+But, with the automotive world being a complex place, that was not the only legal action FCA saw this past holiday season: On behalf of the Jeep brand, it won an interim victory in its International Trade Commission infringement case against Mahindra's Roxor, which we can all agree looks a lot like an old Jeep.
 This week, the victory was made final, with the U.S. International Trade Commission (USITC) issuing orders to force Mahindra to stop production and sales of the Roxor as currently designed.

-The Roxor is a side-by-side-style off-road vehicle that isn't street legal.
+The Roxor is a side-by-side-style off-road vehicle that isn't intended to be street legal.
 It's made by Mahindra & Mahindra LLC, through its Mahindra Automotive North America arm.
-At the root of FCA's complaint is the Roxor's marked likeness to a Jeep CJ, despite a 2009 agreement between Mahindra and Jeep that allowed the former to use a pre-approved, slightly modified version of the latter's signature grille design for its Scorpio vehicle.
+At the root of FCA's complaint was the Roxor's marked likeness to a Jeep CJ, despite a 2009 agreement between Mahindra and Jeep that allowed the former to use a pre-approved, slightly modified version of the latter's signature grille design for its Scorpio vehicle.
 Roxor had planned to sell the Scorpio the United States.

-FCA's complaint was filed with the United States International Trade Commission (USITC) last August, and alleges—as you probably guessed—Mahindra's Roxor violated the existing agreement allowing for the Indian company's use of the Jeep grille.
-The complaint also alleges further infringements of Jeep's intellectual property through appropriation of its "trade dress," a legal term of art that refers to the general appearance, packaging, or brand image of a product.
+FCA's complaint was filed with the USITC in August 2018.
+The complaint alleged infringements of Jeep's intellectual property through appropriation of its "trade dress," a legal term of art that refers to the general appearance, packaging, or brand image of a product.
 Mahindra attempted to make the Roxor look less like a Jeep for 2020, but didn't go far enough, it seems.